 It is easy to define an isomorphism between the graph representation of VMDs and filter graphs.
-This, however, would not correctly reflect the semantic relationship between the both.
-A filter graph specifies an instantiatable media transformation whereas a VMD describes a virtual media transformation (thus, we could call the corresponding graph a virtual filter graph).
-By 'instantiatable' we mean that each media source is a materialization, each filter has an implementation, and all input data formats meet the respective requirements.
-Hence, if we assume that for each source object in a VMD exists at least one materialization and for each operation exists at least one implementation, then the conclusion is that for this VMD exist ng[0..'] semantically equivalent filter graphs.
+This, however, would not correctly reflect the corresponding semantic relationship.
+A filter graph specifies an instantiable media transformation whereas a VMD describes a virtual media transformation (thus, we could call the corresponding graph a virtual filter graph).
+"Instantiable" means that each media producer is a unique materialization, each filter has an implementation, and all input data formats meet the respective requirements.
+Hence, if we assume that for each source object in a VMD exists at least one materialization and for each operation exists at least one implementation, then the conclusion is that for this VMD exist $n \in [0..\infty]$ semantically equivalent filter graphs.
 Consequently, VirtualMedia's main optimization problem is finding the cost-optimal filter graph for a given VMD (if one exists).